NiklasEi/www-nikl-me/blog/2025/pdf_templating_with_typst.md

 - rather slow to startup a (headless) browser for rendering
 - not many possibilities for more PDF specific things like PDF/A support, or file embedding

-### Custom layouting
+### Custom typesetter

-- Often limited; layouting is a very big problem space
+- Often limited; typesetting is a very big problem space
 - Usually very limited ecosystem of shared components; if any
 -

-### Integrating into existing software for layouting
+### Integration into existing software for layouting

 An example in this category are all the solutions to use Word-documents as templates.